greim/Backbone-Subscriptions/readme.md

  * Ability to publish information to only views nested within a given containing view.
  * Ability for views to subscribe to as many channels—AKA events—as they want.
  * Only views that are live in the DOM receive notifications.
- * Anything can broadcast information to views, not just other views.
  * Unsubscription is implicit; eliminating worry about memory leaks and zombie views.

 ## Core concepts